Ashimi0x/hashnode-backup/cl0e1rdny04pum9nvdq954026.md

 ## Web 2 and Web 3.

 Hey there, I haven't written here in a long time.
 Today, I want to write briefly on the differences between Web 2 and Web 3 since I am participating in Block games(an attempt to be a Web3 goD).
+The Program is powered by [Nestcoin](https://nestcoin.com/), and [Zuriteam](https://zuri.team/).
+You can check it out better on[Blockgames](https://blockgames.gg).

 For close to 15 years now, The internet has been populated by user-generated content but on Corporate managed platforms, for example, Facebook, Twitter, etc this is an advancement of the old Web 1 where platform and content were managed by the corporate alone.